rodw/rodw.github.com/content/snippets/python-snippets.md

 ---
 tags: [pygments,markdown,python,tool]
 slug: pygments-language-identifiers
+title: Short list of language names recognized by pygments
 ---
 # Short list of language names recognized by pygments.

 `pygments` language identifiers I use or have had to look up at one time or another.